mennylevinski/secuditor-lite/README.md

 # Secuditor Lite – Windows Security Tool

-**Secuditor Lite** is a free, Python-based diagnostic security tool for Windows endpoints and networks with a friendly GUI.
+**Secuditor Lite** is a free, Python-based diagnostic security tool for Windows endpoints and networks, featuring a user friendly GUI.
+It provides a simple and transparent way to assess system security, helping users identify vulnerabilities, suspicious activity, and misconfigurations while improving device Operational Security (OPSEC).

-It helps identify system vulnerabilities, improve device Operational Security (OPSEC), detect network elements, run internet speed test, and generate structured audit reports, all in one place.
+The tool also detects network elements, runs internet speed tests, and generates structured audit reports, all in one place.
 Suitable for both personal and organizational environments.

 ---
 <br>